jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 Being anonymous, the only way we can handle or execute a block within the method is with a call to `yield`, passing  any arguments it may require.
 We can save its return value into a local variable but not the block itself.
 However, we can define explicit block parameters so we can capture a block, execute it, and pass it around as any other object, by converting it into a `Proc` object, that embodies the idea of a _callable object_.
 This way, it can be manipulated in a way that a block cannot.

-As with `yield`, the `call` method returns the value returned from the body of code executed, and can take arguments.
+As with `yield`, the `call` method returns the value returned from the block associated to the `Proc` object, and can take arguments.

 ## Proc